 Note: Some ill-informed and inexperienced printers believe that the trucks and rollers should be the exact same diameter and should match some oem "specification".
 But, from my experience - particularly with the Kelsey presses, I have found variations in the height of the rails between presses - and sometimes even between opposite sides of one press.

-For that reason, I have decided that the only way to accurately adjust the height of the ink rollers is to adjust the trucks individually to match the press they're on - and a $1 roll of tape and a little bit of time is the perfect way to do that.
+For that reason, I have decided that the only way to accurately adjust the height of the ink rollers is to measure with a flat bar and adjust the trucks individually to match the press they're on - and a $2 roll of Black Vinyl Electrical tape and a little bit of time is the perfect way to do that.

 Adjusting roller spring tension on a Kelsey Excelsior: